-How to Choose the Best Toothpaste for Sensitive Teeth
+How to Choose a Suitable Toothpaste for your Sensitive Teeth

 Sensitive teeth can put a dampener on life’s small pleasures.
 It takes away the joy from that first sip of hot coffee on a chilly morning or makes you think twice about ordering ice cream at the beach with your family.

-Reducing sensitive teeth can be as simple as switching your toothpaste, but with so many kinds to choose from, you might be wondering: what is the best sensitive toothpaste to care for my teeth?
+Caring for sensitive teeth can be as simple as switching your toothpaste, but with so many kinds to choose from, you might be wondering: what is the most suitable toothpaste to care for my sensitive teeth?

-Read on to learn about what causes sensitive teeth, how to help treat and help prevent sensitive teeth, and how to choose the sensitive toothpaste that will help you reclaim your appetite for everyday pleasures.
+Read on to learn about what causes sensitive teeth, how to help look after sensitive teeth, and how to choose the toothpaste that will help you reclaim your appetite for everyday pleasures.